emerson-proenca/OTB/README.md

 ---

-Made with ☕ and ❤️ for the global chess community!
+Made ❤️ for the chess community!

-👉 Do you want me to also create a **`README.pt-BR.md`** version so you can keep both side by side in the repo (English as canonical, Portuguese for onboarding Brazilian contributors)?